permaweb/ao/servers/cu/README.md

 - `DUMP_PATH`: the path to send `heap` snapshots to.
 (See [Heap Snapshots](#heap-snapshot))
 - `WASM_MODULE_CACHE_MAX_SIZE`: The maximum size of the in-memory cache used for Wasm binaries (Defaults to `5` wasm binaries)
 - `PROCESS_MEMORY_CACHE_MAX_SIZE`: The maximum size, in bytes, of the LRU In-Memory cache used to cache the latest memory evaluated for ao processes.
-(Defaults to `50MB`)
 - `PROCESS_MEMORY_CACHE_TTL`: The time-to-live for a cache entry in the process latest memory LRU In-Memory cache.
-An entries age is reset each time it is accessed (Defaults to 2 hours)
+An entries age is reset each time it is accessed

 ### Running With CouchDB